tusharsbouri11/Get-My-Food/README.md

 ## Acknowledgements

-Thanks to these Github repos and its authoe for making the project possible :
+Thanks to these Github repos and its author for making the project possible :
 - [sdp](https://github.com/matiassingers/awesome-readme) by [Intuit](https://github.com/intuit)
  - [ssp](https://github.com/intuit/ssp) by [Intuit](https://github.com/intuit)